BheTzhi/learning-api-secret-key/README.md

 BheTzhi

 ## 🕋 Bismillah
-This project is built as a learning tool and to demonstrate Laravel integration with JWT.
+This project is built as a learning tool and to demonstrate Laravel integration with SECRET KEY.

 May it be useful and bring barakah.